hgosansn/reposage/repo-sage-action/README.md

 # RepoSage GitHub Action

-An AI-driven bot that analyzes a repository and suggests improvements based on AI and RAG (Retrieval-Augmented Generation).
+An AI-driven bot that analyzes a repository and suggests improvements using CrewAI and OpenRouter.

 ## Overview